ellysh/video-game-bots/ClickerBots/output-device-capture.md

 $color = PixelGetColor(200, 200)
 MsgBox(0, "", "The hex color is: " & Hex($color, 6))
 ```
 You will see a message box with a color code after launching the script.
 Sample text of the message is "The text color is: 0355BB".
 It means that the pixel with absolute coordinates equal to x=200 and y=200 has a color value "0355BB" in the [hexadecimal representation](http://www.htmlgoodies.com/tutorials/colors/article.php/3478951).
 We have transformed a decimal code that has been returned by the function to a hexadecimal code with the [`Hex`](https://www.autoitscript.com/autoit3/docs/functions/Hex.htm) function.
 Hexadecimal color representation is widespread and the most of graphical editors and tools use it.
-Resulting color value "0355BB" will be changed if you will switch to another window that covers coordinates x=200 y=200.
+Resulting color value "0355BB" will be changed if you switch to another window that covers coordinates x=200 y=200.
 It means that `PixelGetColor` does not analyze a specific window but the entire desktop picture instead.

 This is a screenshoot of API Monitor application with hooked WinAPI calls from the script: